The API is focused on solving a specific set of core use cases:

 commands on the builds endpoint, we’ve deviated slightly

-`textbook REST'' and have allowed endpoints to `/restart an
+from "textbook REST" and have allowed endpoints to

 existing build or